artursniegowski/FUN_PYTHON_PROJECTS/README.md

 # Caesar Cipher
 A Caesar cipher, the shift cipher, Caesar's code or Caesar shift, is one of the simplest and most widely known encryption techniques.
 It is a type of substitution cipher in which each letter in the plaintext is replaced by a letter some fixed number of positions down the alphabet.
 For example, with a left shift of 3, A would be replaced by D, E would become H, and so on.
 The method is named after Julius Caesar, who used it in his private correspondence.
 The program encrypts and decrypts the given text according to the Caesar Cipher.

+# Cheap_flight_finder
+This program will find cheap flight deals and notify the user via email about the best prices.
+The user has to define a Google spreadsheet, which the program will use to keep track of the locations that we want to monitor and a price cutoff (a historical low price) which will be used as a threshold for defining a deal.
+As well as spreadsheet with all the users that will be notified if there is a low deal hit.
+The data from the spreadsheets will be accessed via an API - Google Sheet Data Management - https://sheety.co/ .
+Next, the retrieve data will be feed into a flight search API - https://partners.kiwi.com/ , and in the first step, the IATA codes will be autocompleted.
+After all fields are filled in our spreadsheet, the program will feed this data into a flight search API that will run every day, searching through all the locations.
+Looking for the cheapest flight.
+When it comes up with a hit, and it finds a flight that's actually cheaper than our predefined price, then it's going to send that data and price via an email to all the users defined in our spreadsheet.

 # Coffee_machine_simulation
 It's a simple digital version of a coffee machine (based on OOP principles), simulating the option of buying one of three available coffees: espresso, latte, or cappuccino.
 It keeps track of the coffee machine's resources and gives a prompt accordingly if it is lacking any of them.
 The user can check the remaining resources with the command 'report' and shuts the machine down for maintenance with the command 'off'.
 The machine also keeps track of the money made from the coffee sold (accepted coins: penny (1 cent), nickel (5 cents), dime (10 cents), quarter (25 cents)).
 It calculates the inserted coins and gives back change if there is any.